What Are the Risks?

 First off, clarification needs to be made regarding the type of laser equipment we use at Turnabout Laser Therapy.
 Many people think of “laser surgery” when they hear about laser treatments.
 Lasers are used commonly in our society and are classified into different categories depending on their risk.

-Class ll are the next level, safe for unintended exposure and are also used in laser printers
+Class II lasers are safe for unintended exposure and are also used in laser printers.

-Class llla are also relatively safe even when accidently exposed and are used in Laser Scanners
+Class llla lasers are relatively safe even when accidentally exposed and are used in Laser Scanners.

 Class lllb are safe when handled properly.
 Usually no hazard to skin, diffuse reflections are safe and proper eye protection is recommended.

-*Class lV are considered hazardous to skin, diffuse reflections may be hazardous and they can be a fire hazard.
+Class lV lasers are considered hazardous to skin, diffuse reflections and may be hazardous as well as they can be a fire hazard.
 THESE ARE THE SURGICAL LASERS USED BY DOCTORS.

-At Turnabout Laser Therapy, we use Class lllb and eye protection is supplied.
+Low Level Laser Therapy (LLLT) performed at Turnabout Laser Therapy uses a Class lllb and eye protection is always supplied.

-Another misconception that needs to be addressed is that lasers emit dangerous radiation.
+A misconception about lasers is that they emit dangerous radiation.
 The kind of radiation that is dangerous to humans is ionizing radiation.
 Low level lasers use non-ionizing radiation.
 This is the same type of radiation in visible light, infra-red light, radio waves etc.

 Note: LLLT was first tested on mice.
 Studies showed that LLLT did not cause cancer and shaved hair grew back more quickly on treated mice than on untreated shaved mice.